The Traumatic Screen (Book)

 The Films of Christopher Nolan

-The Traumatic Screen is a psychoanalytic analysis that considers the function and presentation of trauma in Christopher Nolan’s films.
-Using a methodological framework with references Freud and Lacan, the author argues that Nolan’s films highlight the ways in which the cinema can provide specific insights into the nature of human consciousness.
+The Traumatic Screen is a psychoanalytic study that considers the function and presentation of trauma in Christopher Nolan’s films.
+Using a methodological framework with references to Freud and Lacan, the author argues that Nolan’s films highlight the ways in which the cinema can provide specific insights into the nature of human consciousness.

 Christopher Nolan occupies a rare realm within the Hollywood mainstream, creating complex, original films that achieve both critical acclaim and commercial success.
 In The Traumatic Screen, Stuart Joy builds on contemporary applications of psychoanalytic film theory to consider the function and presentation of trauma across Nolan’s work, arguing that the complexity, thematic consistency and fragmentary nature of his films mimic the structural operation of trauma.